hmajid2301/blog/content/slides/gophercon-otel/_index.md

 ## Span

-- operation name
+- Operation name
-- start and finish timestamp
+- Start and finish timestamp
-- attributes (key value pairs)
+- Attributes
+  - key-value pairs
-- a set of events
+- A set of events
-- parent span ID
+- Parent span ID
-- links to other spans
+- Links to other spans
-- span context
+- Span context

 ---